ng-/ng/readme.md

 	.factory('example', function()
 	{
-		return 'Hi!
-I am an example that is identical on both the server and the client' })
+		return ng.isString('Hi!
+I am an example that is identical on both the server and the client') })
 ```